 Robert joined Watsi on June 30th, 2016.
-Five years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Robert's most recent donation traveled 6,200 miles to support Vicheka, a future teacher from Cambodia, to fund life-changing spinal surgery.
+Six years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation traveled 4,200 miles to support Dennis, a one-month-old baby boy from Tanzania, to fund clubfoot repair surgery.